-The winner of the Showman Award at the very first Classic Rock Roll Of Honour, Arthur Brown has been a colourful constant in British rock for 50 years.
+The winner of the Showman Award at the very first Classic Rock Roll Of Honour, Arthur Brown has been a colourful constant in British rock for over 50 years.
 Having arrived on the scene in a blaze of glory and a flaming helmet with his now classic 1968 chart-topping hit Fire, in addition to his own albums Arthur, has contributed to records by Bruce Dickinson, Rob Calvert, Die Krupps, The Pretty Things and The Alan Parsons Project, among others.

 We spoke to him about some of the people he's met and worked with over the years.

 "Pete Townshend saw us [Arthur’s Band] playing at the UFO club and he picked us up for Track Records, who also had Hendrix.
 So Jimi came down to see us play, and we ended up doing various gigs and TV spots together.

 "In 1969 we hung around a place called The Scene, a legendary club in New York, where all the musicians went to jam.
 When Jimi went there he liked to play bass – and he was a very good bass player.
 And he didn’t like to sing.
 I remember one occasion playing with him and John Lee Hooker.
 It was a dream come true.

 "At one time Jimi proposed that we put a band together, with me, my keyboard player Vincent Crane and The Experience.
 In the background he wanted tapes of Wagner and a number of big visual screens.
 It would be a mixture of classical, rock, jazz and R&B. But there were two things that prevented that.
 One was that shortly after we came up with the idea, Vincent went into a mental home.
 And although I loved Jimi, I wanted to go in my own direction.
 So I missed out on it.

 "Jimi was very humble and he also felt very responsible for his audience.
 If anyone started going on about how great he was he’d just say: 'I’m just a song and dance man.
 Don’t fuck with me.'